depanker/ml-problems/README.md

 # ml-problems
-Solving n-queens problem using GA
+Solving n-queens problem using Genetic Aalgorithm

 This implementation is based on solution provided in paper https://arxiv.org/pdf/1802.02006.pdf: